rohanasthana/Dextr/README.md

 ```

 ### NASBench-201
-- Follow the MeCo repository (https://github.com/HamsterMimi/MeCo) to set up the environment for our NASBench201 experiments.
+- To run the experiments for NASBench-201, run the following command `source setup_nasbench201.sh`
-- Run the following commands for NASBench201 experiments:
+- Run the following commands to compute the correlation for the NASBench-201:
 ```bash
 cd NASBench201/correlation
 python NAS_Bench_201.py --start 0 --end 1000 --dataset cifar10